sciZer0/7/v/README.md

 Also, when someone creates something new and digitizable which eventually becomes known, there must be absolute freedom for everyone to surpass it — to improve it — on their own.

-*Importantly, people and businesses will never stop creating new digitizable things even that become instantly known because there is a strong first mover advantage.*
+*Importantly, people and businesses will never stop creating/inventing new digitizable things even that become instantly known because there is a strong first mover advantage.*

 *Fortunately, code in the crypto industry, mostly, is already open and free.*